McQueen Origins in Scotland*

 manufacturer John met Christine Brown a trainee teacher whilst re-visiting

-Kettering.
+Kettering for Christmas.
 After only a few weeks getting to know her he persuaded her to

 emigrate to Australia and marry him.